 2.1 Demand Registration.
-If at anytime prior to the expiration of the Registration Period and after the six month anniversary of this Agreement, any Registrable Securities shall not have been registered by the Company pursuant to Section 2.3 hereof, then Investor shall have the right by delivery of written notice to the Company, to request that the Company effect a registration on Form S-3 covering the resale of the Registrable Securities not previously registered pursuant to Section 2.3; provided, however, that the Company shall not be obligated to effect any such registration if (i) Investor proposes to sell less than all of the Registrable Securities held by Investor at an aggregate price to the public of less than \$5,000,000, (ii) during the period starting with the date thirty (30) days prior to the Company's good faith estimate of the date of filing of, and ending on a date ninety (90) days after the effective date of, a Company-initiated registration; provided that the Company is actively employing in good faith all reasonable efforts to cause such registration statement to become effective, (iii) in the event that the Company has, within the six (6) month period preceding the date of such request, already effected a registration on Form S-3 for Investor pursuant to this Section 2.1, or (iv) (A) in the good faith judgment of the Board of Directors of the Company, such registration statement at such time, and (B) the Company shall furnish to Investor a certificate signed by the President of the Company stating that in the good faith judgment of the Board of Directors of the Company, it would be seriously detrimental to the Company for such registration statement to be filed in the near future and that it is, therefore, essential to defer the filing of such registration statement, then the Company shall have the right to defer such filing for a period of not more than ninety (90) days after receipt of the request of Investor, and, provided further, that the Company shall not defer its obligation in this manner more than once in any twelve-month period.
+If at anytime prior to the expiration of the Registration Period and after the six month anniversary of this Agreement, any Registrable Securities shall not have been registered by the Company pursuant to Section 2.3 hereof, then Investor shall have the right by delivery of written notice to the Company, to request that the Company effect a registration on Form S-3 covering the resale of the Registrable Securities not previously registered pursuant to Section 2.3; provided, however, that the Company shall not be obligated to effect any such registration if (i) Investor proposes to sell less than all of the Registrable Securities held by Investor at an aggregate price to the public of less than \$5,000,000, (ii) during the period starting with the date thirty (30) days prior to the Company's good faith estimate of the date of filling of, and ending on a date ninety (90) days after the effective date of, a Company-initiated registration; provided that the Company is actively employing in good faith all reasonable efforts to cause such registration statement to become effective, (iii) in the event that the Company has, within the six (6) month period preceding the date of such request, already effected a registration on Form S-3 for Investor pursuant to this Section 2.1, or (iv) (A) in the good faith judgment of the Board of Directors of the Company, such registration would be seriously detrimental to the Company and the Board of Directors of the Company concludes, as a result, that it is essential to defer the filing of such registration statement at such time, and (B) the Company shall furnish to Investor a certificate signed by the President of the Company stating that in the good faith judgment of the Board of Directors of the Company, it would be seriously detrimental to the Company for such registration statement to be filed in the near future and that it is, therefore, essential to defer the filing of such registration statement, then the Company shall have the right to defer such filing for a period of not more than ninety (90) days after receipt of the request of Investor, and, provided further, that the Company shall not defer its obligation in this manner more than once in any twelve-month period.
 The date on which the Company receives such notice is referred to herein as the "Demand Date."
-In the event that Form S-3 is unavailable and/or inappropriate for such a registration of all the Registrable Securities, the Company shall use such other form or forms as are available and appropriate for such a registration, subject to the consent of the Investor, which shall not be unreasonably
+In the event that Form S-3 is unavailable and/or inappropriate for such a registration of all the Registrable Securities, the Company shall use such other form or forms as are available and appropriate for such a registration, subject to the consent of the Investor, which shall not be unreasonably withheld.